The Story

 Early aviation chapter

 I got my pilot's license before most people got their first apartment.
-Private, commercial, instrument-rated — the whole progression, done young and done fast.
+Private, commercial, instrument-rated.
+The whole progression, done young and done fast.
 There's something about flying that rewires how you think.
 You learn to read instruments under pressure, navigate complex systems in real time, and make decisions when the margin for error is literally zero.

-The cockpit taught me that confidence isn't about knowing everything — it's about knowing what matters right now and acting on it.
+The cockpit taught me that confidence isn't about knowing everything.
+It's about knowing what matters right now and acting on it.
 That lesson followed me into everything I've done since.

 Flight Training